mmctl/easycrypt-ext/README.md

    and changes take effect.
 If Emacs starts without errors, you should be good to go.

-And that's it!
+Done!
 Corfu and Vertico should now be up-and-running from launch.
 To test them right away, try the following:
 - Open your initialization file with `find-file`, bound by default to `C-x C-f` (Control + x, then Control + f).
 As you type the filename, you should see a